akwilliamson/Photo-Sharing/README.md

 Photo Sharing
 ===

-An app that lets users upload their photos to share, and allows them to tag and favorite photos as well.
+An app that lets users upload their photos to share, and allows them to tag and favorite photos.

 **DONE** Lets people create accounts.